Basic Piercing Aftercare

 Sterile saline solutions are a convenient, portable cleaning option.
 While rinsing with saline solution doesn’t promote increased blood flow to the area the way that a warm soak does, it does provide a piercing care saline sprayquick cleaning fix if you’re at work, traveling, or someplace where soaking isn’t an option.
-Popular brands include H2Ocean® and Steri-Wash.
-(The saline products
+Popular brands include H2Ocean® and Neilmed Steri-Wash.

 To use, liberally spray the solution, thoroughly cleansing the piercing.
 Your jewelry does not need to be rotated and sterile saline solution does not need to be rinsed off.
 (Do not simply dip cotton balls or swabs in a saline solution and apply it to the skin; you must irrigate the piercing to clean it effectively.)

 While sea salt soaks and/or saline rinses are the preferred aftercare for most piercings, soap effectively removes the residue of dirt, skin oils, cosmetics, cigarette smoke, and natural discharge that can sometimes remain after a salt water soak or saline rinse.
 While some piercers recommend antibacterial soap, it has not been proven more effective than other kinds of soap; it is the action of washing that is most effective in removing bacteria, not the soap itself.
 Use a natural, fragrance-free and dye-free soap.piercing care soap Stay away from harsh antibacterial soaps, especially those containing triclosan (like Dial®), as they can be very irritating and become less effective over time.
 Lastly, be sure to use a liquid soap, because bar soaps collect dirt and bacteria that can easily be reapplied to your piercing.